MohammadDehghan/DMTC/README.md

 The required packages are pytorch and torchvision, together with PIL and opencv for data-preprocessing and tqdm for showing the training progress.
 To setup the necessary modules, simply run:

 # Datasets
 DMTC is evaluated with tow common datasets: CityScapes and PASCAL VOC.
-The Cityscapes dataset can be downloaded in their [official website](https://pages.github.com/).
+The Cityscapes dataset can be downloaded in their [official website](https://www.cityscapes-dataset.com/). first download Cityscapes, then set data_dir to the dataset path in the xxx file.